-The goal of our at-home learning plan for ELAR is to provide families with a series of grade-appropriate thematically and/or topically aligned "text sets" containing shorter passages of various genres intended to build students' background and content knowledge of the selected theme or topic.
-Students should read, annotate and write about their reading every day, following an enjoyable at-home reading routine.
+This packet includes grade-appropriate thematically/topically aligned "text sets" with shorter passages of various genres to build students' background and content knowledge.
+Students should read, annotate, and write about their reading every day.
 Printable book options are included in this packet to correspond with the reading lesson plans.